Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Strong Edge Coloring

 \subsection{Subcubic Graphs}

 Within the subject of strong edge-coloring, another line of research has focused on the case $\Delta=3$.
 Since $\chi^s(G)\le 10$ for all such graphs, we seek conditions to imply $\chi^s(G)\le 9$ (resp.
 8, 7, 6, and 5).
 Faudree, Schelp, Gy\'{a}rf\'{a}s, and Tuza~\cite{FaudreeSGT90} posed the following nice sequence of conjectures for all subcubic graphs $G$.
-For easy reference, we present it as a single conjecture with six parts; four of these have been confirmed, one was recently disproved, and the remaining one is still open.
+For easy reference, we present it as a single conjecture with six parts; the first 4 of these have been confirmed, the 6th was recently disproved, and the 5th is still open.